Elections

 Election campaign signage is generally considered temporary in nature and duration.

-Political advertising on Council owned, controlled or managed land or infrastructure is prohibited.
+Political advertising on Council-owned, controlled or managed land or infrastructure is prohibited.
 This allows Council to remain impartial during election campaigns and ensures that all candidates have equal opportunities to display election signage.

 You can view the policy here.